Jarod0929/TurboTasks/README.md

 - Firebase
 - datapicker
 - Modal
+- LinearGradients
+- AES-js

-Description of App Idea
+Description of App Idea \
-**Idea: Scheduling App.**
+**Idea: Scheduling App.** \
 Group Timeline Management Project A Scheduling App which the user can divide tasks into manageable pieces and can be displayed either as a timer, a date to be done by, a static time limit, or none.
 This can be done solo or in a group.
-Simplified UI
+Simplified UI \

 **Why**

-Good for groups to come together and make a project or task Good for Ease of Use and to chat with more functionality **Core Features**
+- Good for groups to come together and make a project or task
-Let n = 20
+- Good for Ease of Use and to chat with more functionality \

+**Core Features**
-A Task System Like Reddit (hierarchical)
+- A Task System Like Reddit (hierarchical)
-Limit n
-Multiple Rooms for every Group of Users (Database needs to be added for every new group)
+- Multiple Rooms for every Group of Users (Database needs to be added for every new group)

 **Optional Features**
+- Basic Security
+- Good Efficiency
+- Limit n
-Time Table to Discussion Table
+- Time Table to Discussion Table
-Home Screen/Chat Room
+- Home Screen/Chat Room
-Chat Room
+- Chat Room
-Ease of Use (Good UI)
+- Ease of Use (Good UI)
-Whitelist and Black list (prob going with a username/password system) Personal Assistant
+- Whitelist and Black list (prob going with a username/password system)
+- Personal Assistant
-Send Images or Videos
+- Send Images or Videos
-Change Name within Project
+- Change Name within Project
-Color
+- Color
-Notifications Note Querying User outside the App Efficiency (Hash Tables) (Keys)
+- Notifications Note Querying User outside the App
+- Efficiency (Hash Tables) (Keys)
-Continuously drains your battery life by mining bitcoins in the back Self Destruct Button
+- Continuously drains your battery life by mining bitcoins in the back
+- Self Destruct Button
-Ads
+- Ads